 Key Takeaways

-- General liability insurance, while not required by any state law, is one of the most important types of business insurance a small business owner can buy.
+- While state law does not require general liability insurance, it is one of the most important types of business insurance a small business owner can buy.

 - Commercial general liability insurance coverage offers your business protection for claims of negligence that lead to bodily injury and property damage.

-- Some policies carry product liability along with personal advertising injury and reputational harm and damage to property your business rents.
+- Most policies cover product liability, personal advertising injury, reputational harm, and damage to your business’ rental property.

-- Commercial general liability insurance costs vary significantly based on the inherent risks of the industry.
+- Commercial general liability insurance costs vary significantly based on the industry’s inherent risks.

-A great way to quickly find affordable general liability is through a broker like Simply Business, which specializes in offering CGL to small businesses.
+A great way to quickly find affordable general liability is through a broker like Simply Business, which offers CGL to small businesses.
 In 10 minutes or less, you can get free, no-obligation quotes from multiple providers, and after comparing the coverage and price, you can purchase a policy online without needing to speak with anyone.

 How Much Does Commercial General Liability Insurance Cost?

-We obtained over 250 different quotes for all 50 states to find an average cost for commercial general liability insurance.
+We obtained over 250 quotes for all 50 states to find an average commercial general liability insurance cost.
 All of these estimated quotes were for the same level of coverage: $1 million per occurrence and $2 million aggregate.
+The businesses were part of some of the more common industries for small businesses.

 Alabama